tinystruct/smalltalk/README.md

 ```bash
 git clone https://github.com/tinystruct/smalltalk.git
 ```
-4. You will need a Java Development Kit (JDK) installed on your computer, as well as a Java development environment such as Eclipse or IntelliJ IDEA.
+4. You will need a Java Development Kit (JDK) installed on your computer, a Java development environment such as Eclipse or IntelliJ IDEA is just better to have, not required.
 5. Import the extracted / cloned project into your Java development environment.
 6. Go to `src/main/resources/application.properties` file and update the `chatGPT.api_key` with your own key or set the environment variable `CHATGPT_API_KEY` with your own key.
 7. Here is the last step for installation: